marcusgia2505/classsExGameInstructions/docs/Develop.rst

 	Participants all are assigned to role 0, treatment 0 and group 0.

 treatments
 	This allows you to assign participants to treatments.
 A division into treatments will distribute participants evenly over treatments.
 You can select any number of treatments between 1 and 10.
-Treatments will be distributed according to arrival in the experiment (e.g. with two treatments the first will be treatment 1, the second treatment 2, the third again treatment 1,...).
+Treatments will be distributed according to arrival in the experiment (e.g. with two treatments the first player will be treatment 1, the second treatment 2, the third again treatment 1,...).
 If you have defined groups as well, members of a group will always be assigned to the same treatment.

 role and group
 	This allows you to assign participants to a number of different roles in the game.
 Participants will be allocated to role 1, role 2, role 3... alternately.
-Participants will also be assigned to a group which contains one participant which each role.
+Participants will also be assigned to a group which contains one participant with each role.
 E.g. if you have defined 3 roles, a group will consists of role 1, role 2 and role 3.
 If you want to have groups with asymmetric combination of roles please use complex assignment.

 group
 	Allows you to assign participants to groups (all participants will have the same role 0).
 Groups are filled one after each other.
 You are free to select any group size.
 The number of groups is determined automatically by classEx.